- 1 What Is Environmental And Health Hazards In Spinning Mills?

 Reporting Environmental And Health Hazards In Spinning Mill

-- 5 mg per cubic meter, from blowing to the roving preparation and for a manufacture of nonwoven.
+- 5 mg per cubic meter, from blowing to the roving preparation and for a manufacturer of nonwoven.

 - 2 mg per cubic meter, for spinning, twisting, winding & warping.